zyntrom/Obsidian/Swayam/Ethical  hacking/Week 1/Lecture 5.md

 ## **7. Fragmentation-Related Fields**

 - **Identification**, **Flags**, and **Fragment Offset** used to:
     - Break packets into smaller fragments (if size exceeds MTU).
     - Reassemble fragments at the destination.
 - To be discussed in detail in fragmentation lecture.

 ---

 ## **8. Options Field**

 - Used **only when required**, e.g., for **source routing**.
 - Source routing allows sender to specify the exact path the packet should take.
 - Optional and variable in size.

 ---

 ## **9. Packet Sniffing Tools**

 - Software tools used to **capture and analyze** network packets.
 - Can capture **IP packets** and **inspect header fields**.

 ### Examples:

 - **Wireshark** (most popular)
 - **tcpdump**
 - **Ettercap**
 - **Snort**

 ### Wireshark Features:

 - Real-time packet capture.
 - Displays protocol (TCP, UDP, HTTP, DNS, etc.), IP addresses, and header info.
 - Allows filtering and deep inspection of headers (TTL, Protocol, Checksum, etc.).

 ---

 ## **10. Importance of Understanding IP**

 - Core to understanding **network communication**.
 - Critical for **network analysis**, **troubleshooting**, and **ethical hacking**.
 - All hacking involves understanding **packet flow, protocol behavior**, and **vulnerabilities**.

 ---

 ## ✅ Summary

 - IP provides best-effort, connectionless packet delivery.
 - Each datagram is treated independently.
 - IP header has crucial routing and control info.
 - TTL prevents routing loops.
 - Checksum ensures header integrity.
 - Sniffer tools like Wireshark are vital for analyzing network behavior and learning how attacks may be performed.

 ---

-Would you like this in **PDF or DOCX format** for easier reference or printing?
-Let me know if you want similar notes for the **next lecture** as well.